Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

 # Scope Plane

-In the above Strategy Plane section, I laid out the websites goals, user stories & addressed ways in which the project could meet those defined stories.
+In the above Strategy Plane section, I laid out the website's goals, developed user stories & addressed ways in which the project could meet those defined stories.

 To set a clear scope for development and avoid any "feature creep", I will further elaborate on the required features for this website in this section, in doing so we will maintain an agile approach.